Serena Williams’ Husband Alexis Ohanian Buffs Up For Baby Daughter On Instagram After Easter

 Serena Williams may be an all-time greatest tennis player, but her husband, Alexis Ohanian, is not something to ignore.
-This Easter, while the new mother enjoyed her downtime with her baby daughter and family, Alexis invested some of that time to get a good work out and make sure that he buffs up for Alexis Ohanian Jr. like he promised.
+This Easter, while the new mother enjoyed her downtime with her baby daughter and family, Alexis invested some of that time to get a good workout and make sure that he buffs up for Alexis Ohanian Jr. like he promised.

 The 36-year-old tennis player has been trying to make a splash with her comeback after giving birth to her first baby, but things have not been going as planned.
 The original plan was to make her return known at 2018 Australian Open by defending her championship title.
 However, she pulled out of the tournament last minute.

-“My coach and team always said ‘only go to tournaments when you are prepared to go all the way’,” she said at that time to BBC.
+“My coach and team always said ‘only go to tournaments when you are prepared to go all the way,'” she said at that time to BBC.
 “I can compete – but I don’t want to just compete, I want to do far better than that and to do so, I will need a little more time.”

 Her show at Indian Wells was cut short when she lost to her sister, Venus Williams, and she crashed in the first round to Naomi Osaka at Miami Open.
 While some fans have been disappointed by her comeback, many critics agree that the expectations were too much.